WGI is providing Civil Engineering services for the 246,774 square-foot building and parking garage.

-Remove your property from the FEMA floodplain (LOMA/LOMR)
+Steps to remove your property from the FEMA floodplain (LOMA/LOMR)

-Are you interested in removing your property from the floodplain or need to determine your property’s flood risk?
+Need to determine your property’s flood risk?
 Let’s take a look at how to know if your property is in a flood hazard area and ways to remedy it.

 Are you in the floodplain?